 Conditions

-For example, for the question "Do you have any dependents?" you can create a page that allows users to enter further details if they select "Yes".
-Those answering "No" will not see the page.
+For example, for the question "Do you have any dependants?" you can create a page that lets users enter further details if they select "Yes".
+Those answering "No" won't see the page.

 The condition field is available as an advanced option for:

-Options: display the option only if the condition is met.
+• Options: display the option only if the condition is me

-Buttons: display the button only if the condition is met.
+• Buttons: display the button only if the condition is me

 The examples that follow detail common ways to use conditions for your pages, questions, and data links.